Residential & Commercial Medium Risk

 Should indemnification be mutual?

 Yes.
 Mutual indemnification (each party protects the other from their own negligence) is the fairest approach and protects tenants from landlord negligence in common areas.
-Push hard for mutual indemnification.
+It's one of the most commonly negotiated changes to landlord forms.

 Does my business insurance cover indemnification obligations?

 It depends on your policy.
 Commercial general liability (CGL) policies typically cover bodily injury and property damage claims, but may not cover all contractual indemnification obligations.
-Consult your insurance broker about contractual liability coverage.
+Contractual liability coverage is the specific item commonly reviewed with an insurance broker.

 Stop Guessing.
 Get Your LiabilityScore™